Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-10-math-functions.md

 }
 ```

 This time though, let's assign movement a random value.
-In order to do that, we are going to assign it in the setup function.
+To do that, we are going to assign it inside the setup function.
 Now the code looks like this.

 ```html